 For the CLA community, then, the stablecoin discussion is not about taking sides in a crypto culture war.
 It is about asking practical questions that lenders and financial firms will increasingly have to answer.
 Will stablecoins become acceptable collateral in certain lending models?
 Will they support new secured-credit products or new treasury-backed facilities?
 Will they become part of the rails over which loan proceeds, repayments, settlements and cross-border transfers move?
 How should firms manage the fraud, sanctions, AML, custody and consumer-protection implications that follow?
 What kind of federal-provincial coordination is needed so that the legal status of these instruments is clear enough for businesses to build on them?
 Those are CLA questions if ever there were any.

-The larger point is this: Canada is, at last, beginning to decide what digital money should mean within its own financial system.
-That decision will affect more than the crypto sector.
-It will affect how value is stored, how it is pledged, how it is moved and who gets to build the infrastructure around it.
-Stablecoins are no longer a side show in Canadian finance.
-They are becoming a test of whether this country can regulate new financial architecture without smothering it.
-For the CLA, the opportunity is not to cheerlead, but to help shape a regime that is disciplined enough to inspire trust and flexible enough to serve the wider ecosystem.
-That would be a genuinely Canadian contribution to a global financial shift.
+The main point is this: Canada is finally starting to decide what role digital money should play in its financial system.
+That decision will reach far beyond the crypto sector.
+It will shape how value is held, how it is used as collateral, how it moves, and who gets to build the infrastructure around it.
+Stablecoins are no longer a side issue in Canadian finance.
+They are becoming a test of whether Canada can regulate a new form of financial infrastructure without choking off its potential.
+For the CLA, the role is not to promote the idea uncritically, but to help shape a framework that builds trust while still working for the broader market.

 Key Points